 What happens after the application is submitted?

-- You will receive an email that acknowledges receipt of your application and provides a timeline for the review process.
+- You will receive an email that acknowledges receipt of your application.

 - After the review is completed you will be notified by email that your course has been either approved or disapproved.
 If approved, a course number is assigned.

 The person who delivers the content in the course or program is called the presenter in a traditional activity or the author in a non-traditional activity.
 The presenter/author is identified as a content expert and, as such, must be able to deliver the content in the context of respiratory care, in a language that is understood by respiratory therapists, and without commercial influence.
 The provider of the activity is responsible for ensuring the qualifications of the presenter/author for the activity.
 Qualified presenters/authors are those who are credentialed and/or hold a professional license that defines the scope of practice encompassing the topic being presented.
 Persons without a valid credential or license are not qualified for CRCE® approval.
 Exceptions are made for those persons for whom exceptional expertise can be provided and aligned with the program objectives.

 Clarification: This policy allows appropriately licensed or credentialed employees of industry to present educational topics approved for CRCE but excludes presenters who do not hold an appropriate license or credential.
 This policy also allows approved CRCE topics to be presented by licensed professionals who are not respiratory therapists when their scope of practice includes the topic being presented.

 Based upon the session content, only one of the following content designations shall be assigned to each instructional session in traditional programs.
 Only one content area can be assigned to a non-traditional course, regardless of the number of modules.
 Content designations requested on the application are subject to AARC reviewer approval.

 |Adult Acute Care (AAC)||NBRC||Contains content appropriate for the NBRC’s ACCS continuing competency programs.|